 Configuring the project

-First, we’ll design job manually, via the GUI of ApexSQL Build.
+First, the job will be designed manually, via the GUI of ApexSQL Build.
 It can be done by following these steps:

 Run ApexSQL Build

-Select Source control as an Input source (database has been versioned in a source control repository), and click Edit to set the source control repository options:
+Select Source control as an Input source (database has been versioned in a source control repository), and click the Setup button to set the source control repository options:

 Set configuration for source control.
 In this example Git will be used.
 For more information on how to set up a repository in Git follow this link.